isomerpages/mol-services/_move-house/01a-intent-to-buy.md

 - Housing grants you are eligible for
 - Eligibility for an HDB housing loan

-If you are keen to manage your flat purchase yourself, read the detailed guide <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/ways-to-buy" target="_blank">here.</a>

 There are no fees involved in this step.